-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing other contaminated sediments whose removal would not threaten the integrity of Pier 421-2 would be removed upon approval of the Plan as described above.
-MM HAZ-1e.
-Performance Security.
-The permittee shall provide to the California State Lands Commission (CSLC), or maintain if already provided, performance securities and agreements for decommissioning and abandonment of the Well 421-1 and Pier 421- 2.
-The performance security total shall be the estimated amount for the decommissioning/abandonment work.
-The performance security shall be provided to the CSLC and agreements signed, prior to return to production of the PRC 421 well.
-At PRC 421 Venoco shall pay the performance security and formally complete all necessary agreements.
-Provision of a performance security and related agreements will ensure that decommissioning and abandonment is completed as promised.
-CSLC Prior to issuance of land use clearances of Contaminated Sediment from the Caisson on Pier 421-2 during Operation of the Project Contaminated sediment contained within the caisson structures could infiltrate to the surrounding environment (Less than MMs listed in Sections 4.1, Geological Resources, and 4.2, Safety, would reduce the potential for contamination to leak or infiltrate from the caisson structure at Pier 421-2.
-In particular, MM GEO-4a, Corrosion Protection Design Specification, MM GEO-4d, Inspect Structures During and/or After Storm Events, and MM S-2a, Design Review/ Wave Loading Evaluation, shall be employed to ensure the integrity of the structure.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing The security and agreement provided to the City of Goleta would cover decommissioning and abandonment of the portions of the Project located within the City's jurisdiction, including, but not limited to, the piers, the sea wall supporting the access road, the access road, and the onshore pipelines and cables and ancillary facilities.
+The performance security total shall be the estimated amount for the decommissioning/abandonment work, less any amount contributed toward overlapping infrastructure that is covered in the securities and agreements with CSLC.
+The performance security shall be provided to the City of Goleta and agreements signed prior to the issuance of the Land Use Permit.
+Impact HAZ-2: Release of Contaminated Sediment from the Caisson on Pier 421-2 during Operation of the Project Contaminated sediment contained within the caisson structures could infiltrate to the surrounding environment (Less than Significant with Mitigation).
+MMs GEO-4a, Corrosion Protection Design Specification, MM GEO-4d, Inspect Structures During and/or After Storm Events, and MM S-2a, Design Review/ Wave Loading Evaluation, shall be employed to ensure the integrity of the structure.
 Results from the Phase I and any subsequent Phase II ESAs described in MM HAZ-1b would provide information on the nature and extent of any pre-existing contamination from past site operations.
-At PRC 421 to address identified structural design Mitigation measures discussed previously will identify environmental concerns associated with existing contamination in the Project area and will ensure the integrity of the caisson structures, thereby decreasing the potential for a release of contaminated sediment Various
+At PRC 421 Venoco shall ensure that appropriate engineering design reports are completed to address identified structural design issues and that project design incorporates all recommended design features.
+MMs will identify environmental issues with existing contamination in the Project area and ensure the integrity of the caisson structures, thereby decreasing the potential for a release of contaminated sediment CSLC, City of Goleta Various

-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Air Quality Impact AQ-1: Increase in Emissions from Construction Project construction could potentially result in increased emissions at the Project site (Less than Significant).
-MM AQ-1a.
-Prohibit Unnecessary Truck Idling.
-The construction contractor shall limit unnecessary truck idling on site in excess of five minutes.
-At PRC 421 The project contractor should ensure that unnecessary truck idling is prohibited by including the mitigation measure in the construction site management plan.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Air Quality Impact AQ-1: Increase in Emissions from Construction Project construction could potentially result in increased emissions at the Project site (Less At PRC 421 should ensure that unnecessary truck idling is prohibited by including the MM in the construction site management plan.
 Prohibiting unnecessary idling will reduce emissions from trucks.
-Air Pollution Control District Prior to initiation of and during construction activities MM AQ-1b.
+APCD Prior to initiating, and during, construction activities than Significant).
+MM AQ-1b.
 Use of Diesel Emission Reduction Measures.
-The construction contractor shall-implement the following measures, as feasible: Diesel construction equipment meeting the California Air Resources Board (CARB) Tier 1 emission standards for off-road heavy-duty diesel engines shall be used.
+The construction contractor shall implement the following measures, as feasible.
+Diesel construction equipment meeting the California Air Resources Board (CARB) Tier 1 emission standards for off-road heavy-duty diesel engines shall be used.
 Equipment meeting CARB Tier 2 or higher emission standards should be used to the maximum extent feasible.
 Diesel powered equipment should be replaced by electric equipment whenever feasible.
 If feasible, diesel construction equipment shall be equipped with selective catalytic reduction systems, diesel oxidation catalysts and diesel particulate filters as certified and/or verified by the U.S. Environmental Protection Agency (EPA) or California.
-Catalytic converters shall be installed on gasoline-powered equipment shall be maintained in tune per the manufacturer's At PRC 421 The project contractor should ensure that diesel emission reduction measures are implemented by using equipment with diesel particulate filters or oxidation catalysts and using emulsified diesel fuel in construction equipment, as specified.
+Catalytic converters shall be installed on gasoline-powered equipment, if feasible.
+All construction equipment shall be maintained in tune per the manufacturer's specifications.
+The engine size of construction equipment shall be the minimum practical size.
+At PRC 421 Project contractor should ensure that diesel emission reduction measures are implemented by using equipment with diesel particulate filters or oxidation catalysts and using emulsified diesel fuel in construction equipment, as specified.
 Project monitor should confirm use of approved equipment.
 Implementing diesel emission reduction measures will reduce emissions from construction equipment.
-Air Pollution Control District During construction activities
+APCD During construction activities